TejasK1906/WorldElectricityAnalysis/README.md

 ## <img src="https://user-images.githubusercontent.com/106439762/181937125-2a4b22a3-f8a9-4226-bbd3-df972f9dbbc4.gif" width="48" height="48" > Quick Start

-    1. Stated with creating the new database and importing all the flat files into the database.
+    1. Started with reading the JSON files in python and converting it into CSV.

-    2. Did a bit of cleaning and changed the datatypes accordingly.
+    2. Did the data cleaning part with the help of pandas and imported the CSVs into SQL for furthur analysis.

     3. Took help of different SQL clauses like group by, order by, having etc in order to manupalate the data and get the insights out.

-    4. Also used some of the aggregate functions like sum, average , count along with case when statement and windows function to analysis the data.
+    4. Also used some of the aggregate functions like sum, average , count along with pivot and subqueries for the aggregation of data.

-    5. Took help of CTEs for writing the some of the complex queries for bucketing.

-    6. Exported all the tables from SQL to excel and created required pivot tables to gain some insights.
+    5. Exported all the tables from SQL to excel and created required tables to gain some insights.

-    7. Created the pivot charts from the table for better understanding of the data.
+    6. Created the different charts from the table for better understanding of the data

-    8. Also Designed a interactive dashboard from the charts for better visualisation.
+    7. Also Designed a interactive dashboard from the charts for better visualisation.

+    8. Created some useful drop-downs for fetching the required data like count of countries with 75% electrification over the year, country-wise electricity data etc.
+    9. Created a powerpoint presentation with all the insights and conclusions listed with the indepth analysis.